The Most Popular Rolex Watches of the 2000’s

 Although it may be cast in the same mold as the Sub, the Deepsea was designed to go places no human, or even nuclear submarine, can venture.
 Kind of like comparing a Land Rover to a tank, the ref.
 116660 launched in 2008 was aimed very much at the uncompromising professional.

-Rated waterproof to an outrageous 12,800ft, the innovative Ringlock System gives the watch the ability to survive pressures of more than 5,500lbs of pressure per square inch.
+Rated waterproof to an outrageous 12,800ft, the innovative Ringlock System gives the watch the ability to survive pressures of more than 5,500lbs per square inch.

 To achieve that, the watch contains an inner compression ring made of Biodur 108, an alloy commonly used for surgical implants that is three times stronger than even the 904L steel of the Deepsea’s case and bracelet.
 The ring takes the bulk of the force pressing down on the crystal, the element with the largest surface area, and spreads it evenly around its circumference and onto the two-part case back.
 The TA6V titanium alloy of the back gives it the ability to flex, letting it soak up much of the pressure.